Jonathan Lewis

 Cases

-• Acting (led by Anneli Howard KC) in an important test case challenging the Office for Product Safety and Standards’ application and interpretation of provisions in the General Product Safety Regulations 2005.
+• Acted (led by Lord Anderson KC) in an important judicial review challenging the Office for Product Safety and Standards’ application and interpretation of provisions in the General Product Safety Regulations 2005.

-• In 2023, acted in a judicial review claim for a property management company challenging the failure of the Office of Financial Sanction Implemention to amend licences issued under the Russia (Sanctions) (EU Exit) Regulations 2019.
+• Acted in a judicial review claim for a property management company challenging the failure of the Office of Financial Sanction Implementation to amend licences issued under the Russia (Sanctions) (EU Exit) Regulations 2019.

-• In 2023, acted for an interested party in a judicial review claim brought against the Energy Ombudsman in respect of how it dealt with various complaints.
+• Acted for an interested party in a judicial review claim brought against the Energy Ombudsman in respect of how it dealt with various complaints.

-• Joint junior counsel (with Ewan West) in lead case as to the service of judicial review claims (R (Good Law Project Ltd) v Secretary of State for Health and Social Care (Practice Note) [2022] EWCA Civ 355; [2022] 1 WLR 2339.
+• Joint junior counsel (with Ewan West KC) in the now leading case as to the service of judicial review claims (R (Good Law Project Ltd) v Secretary of State for Health and Social Care (Practice Note) [2022] EWCA Civ 355; [2022] 1 WLR 2339.

-• In 2022, advised the Department of Transport in respect of a potential judicial review claim as to the operation of a specific Covid-19 relief programme.
+• Advised the Department of Transport in respect of a potential judicial review claim as to the operation of a specific Covid-19 relief programme.

 • Sole counsel in the Court of Appeal in linked appeals in which various provisions of civil penalty scheme were considered (Link Spolka v Secretary of State for the Home Department [2021] EWCA Civ 1830).